cubicoder/cubicoder.github.io/tutorials/1-12-2/2018-06-20-first-item.md

     }
 }
 ```
-The “parent” line tells what model this model should be based off of.
+The `parent` line tells what model this model should be based off of.
 It’s almost like a super class in Java.
-The “textures” block tells Forge where it should look for the texture.
+The `textures` block tells Forge where it should look for the texture.

-Your item’s texture, called "first_item.png", goes in the “assets/tutorialmod/textures/items” folder.
+Your item’s texture, called `first_item.png`, goes in the `assets/tutorialmod/textures/items` folder.

 Run the game to see your custom item in the Miscellaneous creative tab!
 ![item0](/img/4item/item0.png)